awssat/website/opensource/laravel-visits/4_quick-start.md

 ## Relationship with models (only for Eloquent engine)
-If you are using visits with eloquent as engine (from config/visits.php; engine => 'eloquent') then you can add a relationship as visits method in your models as a helper but as a relationship
+If you are using visits with eloquent as engine (from config/visits.php; engine => 'eloquent') then you can add a relationship method to your models.

 ```php
 class Post extends Model